ManojDevelper/Klinikk/src/data/blog/art-of-drug-design.md

   description: APIs and excipients are important in achieving accurate molecular
     formulation.
 However, the role of size, shape, coating and thickness is often neglected.
-  title: The Art of Drug Design
+  title: Assisting Equitable distribution of health
   keywords:
     - Klinik
 ---